About SAML 2.0-based federation

 -

 Federated access to allow a user or application in your organization to call Amazon API operations.
+This use case is discussed in the following section.
 You use a SAML assertion (as part of the authentication response) that is generated in your organization to get temporary security credentials.
-This scenario is similar to other federation scenarios that IAM supports, like those described in Requesting temporary security credentials and About web identity federation.
+This scenario is similar to other federation scenarios that IAM supports, like those described in Request temporary security credentials and OIDC federation.
 However, SAML 2.0–based IdPs in your organization handle many of the details at run time for performing authentication and authorization checking.
-This is the scenario discussed in this topic.

 -